tsorrels/ip_monitor/README.md

 ```python
 function_def(data, state)
 ```
-where 'data' is a string that is the characters from the row in the view corrosponding to the current connection.
-You can pass the data string to the 'find_connection' method in the state object to retreive a reference to the connection identified in the view as the 'current connection.'
+where 'data' is a string of characters from the row in the view representing the 'current connection.'
+You can pass the data string to the 'find_connection' method in the state object to retreive a reference to the connection identified in the view.

 ```python
 execute_command(data, state):
     connection = state.find_connection(data)
     with state.all_lock:
         # operate on connection
 ```

 ### Locking